wafik111/gateways/README.md

 docker-compose

 # Setup
-1- Clone this repository using git clone https://github.com/wafik111/gateways.git.
+1- Clone this repository using git clone https://github.com/wafik111/gateways.git.<br>
-2- Navigate into the cloned repository directory.
+2- Navigate into the cloned repository directory.<br>
-3- Run docker-compose up --build to start the API and MongoDB in a Docker container.
+3- Run docker-compose up --build to start the API and MongoDB in a Docker container.<br>

 # Usage